hydro-project/hydroflow/book/example_8_chat_server.md

 > * One-time bootstrapping pipelines
 > * A "gated buffer" pattern via `cross_join` with a single-object input.

 Our previous [echo server](./example_7_echo_server.md) example was admittedly simplistic.
 In this example, we'll build something a bit more useful: a simple chat server.
-The server will again support two roles: a `Client` and a `Server`. `Clients` will register their presence with the `Server`, which maintains a list of clients.
+We will again have two roles: a `Client` and a `Server`. `Clients` will register their presence with the `Server`, which maintains a list of clients.
 Each `Client` sends messages to the `Server`, which will then broadcast those messages to all other clients.

 ## main.rs
 The `main.rs` file here is very similar to that of the echo server, just with two new command-line arguments: one for a "nickname" in the chatroom, and another optional argument for printing a dataflow graph if desired.